sapegin/sapegin.me/src/content/blog/bower.md

 ## Updating dependencies

-Bower has a `bower update` command, but it updates packages with respect to the demands of the manifest file.
+Bower has a `bower update` command, but it updates packages based on the version ranges in the manifest file.
 For example, if it lists jQuery ~2.0.0 Bower can update jQuery to version 2.0.9, but 2.1.0 won’t be installed because it doesn’t satisfy the ~2.0.0 formula.

-To update packages (and `bower.json`) to the truly latest version you can use the [bower-update](https://github.com/sapegin/bower-update) utility.
+To update packages (and `bower.json`) to the latest published version, use the [bower-update](https://github.com/sapegin/bower-update) tool.
 Installation:

 ```bash
 npm install -g bower-update